 The procedure of breast positioning is exactly the same as usual, but when our paddle touches the breast, innovative sensors collect information about the breast which was not available before.
 This allows us to personalise breast compression and to take breast size and tissue stiffness into account.
 LED light indicators on the paddle light up while the pressure on the breast increases until the optimal pressure is reached.
 The radiographer is always in control of the compression, the Sensitive Sigma™ Paddle provides real-time visual feedback.
 If preferred, the last part of the compression can be done manually.

 At a glance you can see when the optimum pressure is reached, preventing under- or over-compression.
-Standardization to75 mmHg is a clear guideline, resulting in the same physical experience without unnecessary pain, year after year.
+Standardization around 75mmHg is a clear guideline, resulting in the same physical experience without unnecessary pain, year after year.